XEun-0/ME3420_ARC/doc/manual.md

 ### 2.1 overall circuit diagram

-A tyical electrical system on a robot should include the following subsystems
+A typical electrical system on a robot should include the following subsystems
 1. main computer: coordinate the mission of the robot
 2. microcontrollers: help the main computer get some tasks done
 3. sensors: understand the enviornment and itself